 An all-inclusive tour package with a small group tour means a dedicated tour manager arranges all travel and tours.
 A dedicated driver provides high quality transport throughout the trip, and a full porter service means you never have to move your bags, which we love.

-Travelling through an entire country becomes manageable, cost-effective and very rewarding without having to compromise on personal experience.
+Travelling through an entire country becomes manageable, cost-effective and very rewarding without compromising on personal experience.

 Add a Few Days for Independent Travel

 Not being ones to forego an independent experience altogether; we did take the opportunity to arrive a few days before the tour.
 We used this time to explore on our own in Jerusalem.

 Adding a few days on our own to the 12-day guided tour was a perfect combination.
 When we did finally join the tour, we realised how little we understood about the intricacies of Israel’s history, religions and politics.
 We had many questions.